 Across the car park from the pier, Krua Thai is a classic Southern Thai khao gaeng (curry and rice) shop set in a shophouse with a few steel tables.
 The gaeng som (sour orange curry with fish), gaeng tai pla (fish stomach curry) and stir-fried eggplant were all cheap, authentic and tasty.
 Foods are displayed under glass so you can point to have one or several options piled atop a plate of rice.
 You’ll also find good chaa yen and fresh coffee here.
 Directly across the street, Bang Worn is a larger khao gaeng shop with more options.

-If you prefer to browse a longer English menu, both Best House and Diamond Resort offer a wide range of Thai food in the 100-200 baht range.
+Heading further south along the main drag, just past 7-eleven, look for a hole-in-the-wall eatery with a small English menu in orange lettering posted on the wall.
+The seafood noodle soup and panang beef curry were tasty and priced below 50 baht.
+If you prefer to browse a longer English menu, Best House and Diamond Resort both offer a wide range of Thai food in the 100-200 baht range.
 Both will water down the dishes for Westerners, but the atmospheres are conducive to playing a few games of cards while nibbling on spring rolls and satay.

 If you’re spending a night in Pakbara, consider taking a La-Ngu-bound songthaew south to one of several open-air restaurants overlooking the sea at Ao Noon.
 Some have little thatch huts where you can dig into whole grilled fish, fresh crab and squid in the sea breeze.